 Our Boer War holdings are still without equal and include computerised medal and clasp entitlements for Australian Contingents to the Boer War 1899-1902 (with 1000 more than listed in Murray’s); all medal rolls; and service papers for most Irregular units, etc.

-Neil and Sylvie Smith will again be researching at The National Archives, the National Army Museum, London Metropolitan Archives and Imperial War Museum in London in late August 2019.
+Neil and Sylvie Smith will again be researching at The National Archives, the National Army Museum, London Metropolitan Archives and Imperial War Museum in London when Covid 19 restraints ease.
 Your research tasks are welcome.

 The Far East Liaison Office (FELO) was also known as Section D in the Allied Intelligence Bureau during World War Two and was responsible for military propaganda.
 Its initial objectives were the preparation of propaganda material such as leaflets for use by Allied units in the lowering of Japanese morale.
 In concert with other covert groups such as M and Z Special units, FELO, commanded by Navy officer Commander John Proud, also endeavoured to provide misleading intelligence to the enemy and influence the New Guinea native populations so that they would impede the Japanese war effort.
 The main rear area facilities used by FELO were in Melbourne at Goodrest, 104 Toorak Road, South Yarra and McWhae Avenue, Ripponlea plus Camp Tasman in Indooroopilly and Kirkston in Rupert Street, Windsor, both near Brisbane, Queensland.